 By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 I had the chance to speak to Andrea Katz, a busy pianist, repetiteur, vocal coach and true jack-of-all-trades.
 Andrea is the founder of Songmakers Australia, a vocal ensemble dedicated to the performance of art song and lieder.
-Songmakers Australia is the Australian branch of the Songmakers Almanac established by Graham Johnson.
-Andrea also teaches and accompanies vocal students at Melbourne and Monash University, and runs the artist development program the Young Songmakers.
+Songmakers Australia is the Australian branch of the Songmakers Almanac established in the UK by Graham Johnson.
+Andrea also teaches and accompanies voice students at Melbourne and Monash University, and runs the young artist development program the Young Songmakers.

 The Young Songmakers can be followed on their Facebook page.
 Their next engagement will be taking part in the Beethoven marathon held by community radio station 3MBS on February 23rd.